 A liveable neighbourhood (LN), also known as “low-traffic neighbourhood” or “LTN”, is an area roughly one-half to two square kilometres where people are better able to walk, cycle, scoot, wheelchair, and enjoy their street and public realm due to a diminished presence of the automobile.

-The COVID-19 lockdown experience has brought calls to “build back better”.
-An immediate step is the modal filters called for in the government’s emergency funding for active travel.
+The starting place for better liveability is removing through-traffic.
+This can be accomplished by the use of modal filters and bus gates.
 In the medium term, the county’s own aspiration is to develop a number of fully fledged liveable neighbourhoods (“low-traffic neighbourhood” in county parlance).
-These include not only the modal filters, but pocket parks, on-street secure cycle parking hangars, and other touches to help people enjoy the public space around them.
-This must be the medium-term ambition for Cowley.
+These include not only the modal filters but also: pocket parks, on-street secure cycle parking hangars, and other touches to help people enjoy the public space around them.
 For a glimpse, the place to look is the borough of Waltham Forest in London.

 Liveable neighbourhood schemes often have to overcome a number of myths.
 This is becoming less of an issue as schemes such as those in Waltham Forest are now celebrating 5+ years of life.
 Nevertheless, this website by the supporters of the Waltham Forest schemes is a good myth-busting resource: https://wesupportmh.wordpress.com/myths/